ibicdlcod/GuoMuoRuoProject/doc/worldview and mechanics/2-equipment_concepts.md

 You can improve any equipment at the cost of 100% of standard skill point.
 An equipment improved a times would have its actual skill point added by (log_10(a))*standard (a<=10);

+## Prototype equipment

+Some equipment have "disallow mass production" attribute, when developing it while possessing above maximum (determined by the value of "disallow mass production") the cost goes up exponentially.